SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 The behavior is different!
 Now, non-linear steering typically performs better than linear steering (except notably in Winograde).
 This shift is likely due to optimization effects of the different scales of model tested here.
 At the larger scale, the loss function typically ends up being smoother/flatter than smaller scale models.
 This could mean the larger models can learn the more-expressive non-linear adapter over the easier-to-learn linear adapter.

 Additionally, this shift could mean something more fundamental to the best adapters as well.
 If the adapter is well-suited as a linear adapter with the correct rank, the non-linear adapter would have to work around its non-linearity with something like large scale parameters to match the linear adapter.
 So, it's possible that the smaller models need a small-rank linear adapter while the larger models need a large-rank non-linear adapter, but this is left to future work.

+---
+**Implementation details**:

+For all methods, we sweep across 5 learning rates and and keep other hyperparameters constant (batch size, scheduler, warmup ratio, weight decay).
+We keep the same learning rate sweep space for ours and ReFT, and slightly shift to smaller values for SFT and LoRA (since they train ubstantially more parameters).
+We also sweep across a slightly higher learning rates for LoFIT and JoLA (as they train less parameters).

+The ReFT paper also treats the tokens to steer as a hyperparameter.
+After selecting the best learning rate, we sweep over two locations: the last prompt token (the default value) and (prefix+7, suffix+7) (the best configuration reported for GSM8K).
+Our method does not require this sweep, it intervenes at all token positions (both prompt and generated).

+---

 ## Theory